z-esmaily/Spawn_Gradient_Descent/README.md

 #### Time Efficiency Evaluation
 <p align="justify">
 To better compare convergence speeds, we considered the time required for each optimizer to reach a specified distance (epsilon) from the optimal solution.
 Each optimizer was executed 100 times for each benchmark function, and the average execution time was recorded.
 By default, epsilon was set to 0.01 for convex functions and 0.1 for non-convex functions.
-To evaluate the average runtime with consideration of an epsilon distance to the answer for various methods with random starting points over 100 iterations, run the following code:
+To evaluate the average runtime with consideration of an epsilon distance to the answer for various methods with random starting points over 100 iterations, run the following code located in the `evaluation_2d` folder:
 </p>

 ```bash